Vargodl/DVwords-WeekenStrung/README.md

 We are the tops…
 …of dandelions.

-The unexamined life May not be worth living (according to Socrates) but I must add that the examined life isn’t necessarily the be all and end all, either.
+The unexamined life may not be worth living (according to Socrates) but I must add that the examined life isn’t necessarily the be all and end all, either.

 Pfizer is the first pharma company to post >$100BILLION in revenue (last year)!!!
 Mostly, admittedly due to wise and successful investments in COVID treatments, but still!!!
 Even though I worked for Pfizer and it is a good company, somehow we have to reign in medical costs.
 On a flip side of sorts, almost 1 million US nurses will leave nursing by 2027.
 That isn't sustainable either.

 Do I contradict myself?
 Very well then, I contradict myself.